All Vital Choice seafood is sustainably wild-harvested.

-We will continue to limit our offerings to fish and shellfish from fisheries that are either certified sustainable, or considered clearly sustainable by experts in the field.
+We limit our offerings to fish and shellfish from fisheries that are either certified sustainable, or considered clearly sustainable by experts in the field.

 Wild Alaskan Salmon: A model of sustainability